-Far fewer people are riding buses and trains during the COVID-19 pandemic, but in this month’s election voters still approved more than a dozen proposals to increase spending on public transit.
+Far fewer people are riding buses and trains during the COVID-19 pandemic, but in November’s election, voters still approved more than a dozen proposals to increase spending on public transit.

 “Transit ridership is down in most cities.
 At the same time, it’s still moving millions of people a day, and a lot of those people are essential workforce—nurses, grocery store workers, people working in warehouses,” said Alex Engel, spokesperson for the National Association of City Transportation Officials.
 “There’s a lot of recognition that our transit systems need to be there now for them and to make sure we’re maintaining them for the future as well.”

-Though President-elect Joe Biden strongly supports public transit, Senate Republicans may favor other funding priorities.
-This month’s elections show that more local governments will be stepping up to generate their own funding, given the uncertainty about federal help, said Michael Walk, a program manager at the Texas A&M Transportation Institute, a university-based transportation research agency.
+Though President Joe Biden strongly supports public transit, Senate Republicans may favor other funding priorities.
+The recent elections show that more local governments will be stepping up to generate their own funding, given the uncertainty about federal help, said Michael Walk, a program manager at the Texas A&M Transportation Institute, a university-based transportation research agency.

 “It’s a recognition of need,” he said.
 “Cities and regions are saying, ‘What can we do on our own so that we’re relying less on federal funds?’”

-American Public Transit Association data shows ridership dropped 76% nationally in the second quarter of 2020, compared with the same period last year.
+American Public Transportation Association data shows ridership dropped 76% nationally in the second quarter of 2020, compared with the same period in 2019.
 In New York City and Chicago, rail line ridership was down 87% during that period; in the Washington, D.C., area, it declined 93%.

 Even so, voters approved measures that would raise their taxes to aid mass transit.